gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/05_advanced/05_best-practices.md

 ---

-## Step 3: Common Mistakes and How to Fix Them
+## 3: Common Mistakes and How to Fix Them

 ### Accidentally Committed Sensitive Data
 1. Remove the file: